frankseide/basicpython/README.md

 READY.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-But now let’s reload it, to show that this will overwrite the change you just
+But now let's reload it, to show that this will overwrite the change you just
 made:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+READY.
 load my_first_program
+READY.
 list
     10 for i in range(3):
     20     print(i)